-Figure 8 shows a cycle which begins with a data write, a repeated START, followed by a read and concluded with a STOP command.
-The following conversion begins after all 32 bits are read out of the device or after a STOP command.
+24 bits are read out of the device or after a STOP command.
 The following conversion will be performed using the newly programmed data.
-In cases where the same speed $(1\times/2\times mode)$ and rejection frequency (50Hz, 60Hz, 50Hz and 60Hz) is used but the channel is changed, a STOP or repeated START may be issued after the first byte (channel selection data) is written into the device.
+In cases where the same speed (1x/2x mode), rejection frequency (50Hz, 60Hz, 50Hz and 60Hz) and gain is used but the channel is changed, a STOP or repeated START may be issued after the first byte (channel selection data) is written into the device.